Dorian

 10th March 1913 the Death of Harriet Tubman

-“Excepting John Brown – of sacred memory – I know of no one who has willingly encountered more perils and hardships to serve our enslaved people,” wrote Frederick Douglass of the abolitionist and freedom fighter, Harriet Tubman.
-Notwithstanding the numerous remarkable … Continue reading
+“Excepting John Brown – of sacred memory – I know of no one who has willingly encountered more perils and hardships to serve our enslaved people,” wrote Frederick Douglass of the abolitionist and freedom fighter, Harriet Tubman – who we honour … Continue reading

 9th March 1947 the Death of Carrie Chapman Catt